thompsondeonte92/deontet.github.io/README.md

 ## Project Professional.
 Cloud Architecture & Technical Delivery.

 I'm a PMP-certified program and project professional growing deeper into cloud infrastructure, technical delivery, and solutions architecture.
-I'm building real fluency through hands-on AWS implementation — actual deployed systems that solve real operational problems.
+I'm developing real fluency through hands-on AWS system implementations that could solve real operational problems.

 My background is in administration, leadership, and project management.
 I know how to run operations, lead teams, manage stakeholders across organizational layers, and bring structure to environments that are still finding their footing.
 Over time, I found myself paying closer attention to the infrastructure and systems behind the work I was involved in: the way things were architected, where the bottlenecks actually lived, and what it would take to build something better. **That curiosity turned into purpose.**